syedali996/static-portal-workflow-demo/README.md

 This repository contains all the files required to generate a Documentation portal and conforms to the constraints described above.

 The contents of this GitHub repository need to be compressed into a ZIP archive and passed to the [Portal Generation](https://portal-api-docs.apimatic.io/#/http/api-endpoints/portal/generate-using-file) Endpoint.
 The result is another ZIP archive containing a static Documentation Portal.
-These files can be deployed to any static hosting platform such as Netlify.
+These files can be deployed to any web server or static hosting platform such as Netlify.

 This entire process is automated via the [DeployStaticPortal.yml](https://github.com/apimatic/static-portal-workflow/blob/master/.github/workflows/DeployStaticPortal.yml) workflow.